Bigs1/WaterProject/README.md

 For the frontend:
-(assuming you are in the WaterProjects folder) cd frontend <-- this will take you to the frontend folder npm run dev <-- this will start the locally hosted webpage *Frontend Done*
+(assuming you are in the WaterProjects folder) cd frontend <-- this will take you to the frontend folder npm install vite <-- installs the vite package for the file structure npm run dev <-- this will start the locally hosted webpage *Frontend Done*